niko-achilles/cloudwatchMetrics-lambda-power-tools/README.md

 [dazn-lambda-power-tools ](https://github.com/getndazn/dazn-lambda-powertools),
 `a collection of middy middlewares` use the `Middy 1.x version`

-[Middy 2.x](https://github.com/middyjs/middy/tree/main) provides a cloudwatch-metrics Implementation [link](https://github.com/middyjs/middy/tree/main/packages/cloudwatch-metrics)
+[Middy 2.x](https://github.com/middyjs/middy/tree/main) provides a cloudwatch-metrics Implementation, see [link](https://github.com/middyjs/middy/tree/main/packages/cloudwatch-metrics)

 This repository is created in order to test the usage of `Middy 2.x cloudwatch-metrics Implementation` with chosen `middy mniddlewares` from the `dazn power tools collection`.